JuanFerMartinez/ALU/README.md

 - The **LEDs should match logical operations**, while **arithmetic operations must be converted to BCD** for display.
 - If the **arithmetic result is negative**, `HEX1` should display a **"-"** symbol.

-🚀 **Now the ALU is fully implemented and functional on the FPGA!** 🚀